-Many cases of anal cancer can be found early in the course of the disease.
-Anal cancers develop in a part of the digestive tract that your doctor can easily see and reach.
-Many early anal cancers have symptoms that should make you see your doctor.
+Many anal cancers can be found early in the course of the disease.
+Early anal cancers often have signs and symptoms that lead people to see a doctor.
 Unfortunately, some anal cancers may not cause symptoms until they reach an advanced stage.
-Other anal cancers may cause symptoms like those caused by diseases other than cancer.
-This may cause a delay in their diagnosis.
+Other anal cancers can cause symptoms like those of diseases other than cancer.
+This may delay their diagnosis.

-A digital rectal exam (DRE) will find some cases of anal carcinoma early.
+Anal cancers develop in a part of the digestive tract that your doctor can easily see and reach.
+A digital rectal exam (DRE) can find some cases of anal cancer early.
+In this exam, the doctor inserts a gloved, lubricated finger into the anus to feel for unusual lumps or growths.
 This test is sometimes used to look for prostate cancer in men (because the prostate gland can be felt through the rectum).
 The rectal exam is also done routinely as part of a pelvic exam on women.

-For people at high risk for anal intraepithelial neoplasia (AIN) some experts recommend screening with anal cytology testing.
-This test is also called an anal Pap test or anal Pap smear because it is much like a Pap test for cervical cancer.
-The anal lining is swabbed, and cells that come off on the swab are looked at under the microscope.
+For these people, some experts recommend screening with regular DREs and anal cytology testing (also known as an anal Pap test or anal Pap smear because it is much like a Pap test for cervical cancer).
+For an anal Pap test, the anal lining is swabbed, and cells that come off on the swab are looked at under the microscope.

-The anal Pap test has not been studied enough to know how often it should be done, or if it actually reduces the risk of anal cancer.
-Some experts recommend that the test be repeated yearly in HIV-positive men who have sex with men, and every 2 to 3 years if the men are HIV-negative.
-Patients with positive results should be referred for a biopsy.
-If AIN is detected, this condition should be treated.
+The anal Pap test has not been studied enough to know how often it should be done, or if it actually reduces the risk of anal cancer by catching AIN early.
+Some experts recommend that the test be done every year in men who have sex with men who are HIV-positive, and every 2 to 3 years if the men are HIV-negative.
+But there is no widespread agreement on the best screening schedule, or even exactly which groups of people can benefit from screening.

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014

-Last Revised: 01/02/2013
+Last Revised: 05/02/2014